OSDG-IIITH/gsoc-resources/slides.md

 - Check out the list of participating organizations on the [GSoC website](https://summerofcode.withgoogle.com/).

 ## Read Project Ideas
-- Each organization lists project ideas, but you can also propose your own ideas aligned with the organization’s goals.
+- Each organization lists project ideas, but you can also propose your own ideas aligned with the organization's goals.

 ---